tlux/minutely/README.md

 # DayTime

 Classes for representing the time of a day by using only hours and minutes.
+This is particularly useful when implementing business logic that has to deal with opening times.

 ## Installation